acumos/portal-marketplace/docs/user-guides/portal-user/marketplace/marketplace-intro.rst

 The Marketplace has three main views to logged-in users:

-- Company: The Company Marketplace only shows models which have been onboarded by local users and published to the local marketplace catalog
+- My Favorite Catalogs: In the marketplace only shows models which have been selected as a favorite catalog from the account setting page.
-- Public: Models in the Public Marketplace are visible to all Acumos instances with a peer relationship
+- Public Catalogs: All public catalog models are displayed in the marketplace.
-- ALL:  This choice displays models in both the user's Company and Public Marketplace
+- Restricted Catalogs: Logged in user can view the restricted catalogs in the marketplace

 After you have used models on the Marketplace, you can share your experiences by using the comments and ratings capabilities on the Marketplace.